Zhu-Zhen-Yi/Neural_Hamilton_old/README.md

 # Neural Hamilton

-Using DeepONet to solve Hamilton equations.
+Use DeepONet to solve Hamilton equations.

 ## Tech stack